Trump 'army' of poll watchers led by veteran of fraud claims

 Trump ‘army’ of poll watchers led by veteran of fraud claimsNew

 WASHINGTON (AP) — President Donald Trump’s campaign is poised to deploy an “army” of volunteers and paid staff on Tuesday to watch elections precincts in Democratic-leaning areas.
 They’ll aim to gather accounts of ballot fraud that might then be used to challenge the validity of the vote count.
 The effort is being led by a longtime Republican operative and former Trump White House aide, Mike Roman, who got his start in politics in 1993 by organizing investigations of voter fraud in Pennsylvania.
-He has now organized a purported 50,000 poll watchers, many of them through the “Army For Trump” website.
+He has now organized what the campaign claims is 50,000 poll watchers, many of them through the “Army For Trump” website.